tugboatcoding/react-potion/README.md

 ## Why?

-[Notion](http://notion.so/) is great for writing content but also has a nice design sytem for blocks-based design.
+[Notion](http://notion.so/) is great for writing content but also has a nice design system for blocks-based design.
 This repo attempts to replicate some of the benefits that Notion offers.

 The project was originally created for and is used by [Pageably](https://pageably.com), a No-Code CMS for your Notion pages.